Graphical layout

 The (sub-)domain in a Domain license is the part after the @ in the Google accounts that can use the license.

-You can contact the Forscale help desk directly in ProjectWork.
+You can contact the Forscale helpdesk directly in ProjectWork.

-A Work Breakdown Structure (WBS) gives an overview of the total project divided in summary tasks and tasks.
+A Work Breakdown Structure (WBS) gives an overview of the total project scope divided in summary tasks and tasks.
 ProjectWork helps you to easily create and edit a WBS by indenting and renumbering tasks.

 Task dependencies and conditions